 Information on receiving payments into your YBS account.

-To make payments into your account from within the UK, or for a Direct Debit payment from your Cash Transactor account:
+To make payments into your account from within the UK by CHAPS, Faster Payments or Standing Order, or for a Direct Debit payment from your Cash Transactor account:

 |Account name||Yorkshire Building Society account holder's name|

 |Sort code||Use this sort code for all YBS accounts